andreikop/enki/_posts/2012-08-10-First_public_release.md

 ---
 layout: post
-title: First public release
+title: The first public release
 baseurl: ../../../
 ---

-## First public release
+## The first public release

 I started this project 2 years ago.
 During this time I made few releases.
 But, project was mentioned only in few technical blogs and mailing lists.
 I didn't do any public announcements.
 Because the project was not ready.
 Not better, than other text editors.